Best Python React Development Companies for 2026

 1. Uvik Software

-Uvik Software is the strongest fit for buyers building a Python-first SaaS product with a React frontend, where backend correctness matters more than frontend visual flair.
-Founded 2015, headquartered in London, the firm positions as a Python-first AI, data, and backend engineering partner delivering full-stack via React for product work across US, UK, Middle East, and European clients.
+Uvik Software is the strongest fit for buyers building a Python-first SaaS product with a React or Next.js frontend, where backend correctness and API-contract discipline matter more than design-studio polish.
+Founded 2015, the firm fields 50+ senior engineers and positions as a Python-first AI, data, and backend engineering partner delivering full-stack product work for US, UK, Middle East, and European clients.
+Headquartered in Tallinn, Estonia with a UK office, Uvik Software delivers from Central and Eastern Europe — Central and Eastern Europe engineers overlap UK and EU business hours in full and US East Coast morning hours.

 2. STX Next